 Milestones in global human developments

-The first modern people started to arrive in northwestern Europe some 5,000BCE, agricultural innovations started to reach this area a few thousand years later.
+The change from hunter gathers to agriculture based societies started to occur in northwestern Europe around 5,000BCE, however more longer lasting agricultural innovations started to reach this area a few thousand years later.
 A mixture of Germanic and Celtic tribal believes and traditions became the foundation of the peoples of north-western Europe and many of these elements are still very much part of its modern societies.

 Prehistoric, Tribal and Feudal Europe (north western)